 While the cost of living in Switzerland makes for grim reading, this is sure to cheer you up: Swiss unemployment rates are low, salaries are high and working conditions exemplary.

-To take advantage of this, you of course need a job, as you can’t move to Switzerland without one.
-To get you on the right track, you can use one of links below:
+To take advantage of this, you, of course, need a job, as you can’t move to Switzerland without one.
+To get you on the right track, you can use one of the links below:

 You are finally off the hook!
 It is safe to say that you are now a certified expert in how to move to Switzerland from the UK.
-If you are still hungry for more information, continue exploring the Sirelo by checking the links below.
+If you are still hungry for more information before your removal to Switzerland, continue exploring the Sirelo by checking the links below.